wmweemba/PLP_Database_Group_Assignment_BookStore/README.md

 2. Run them in a DBMS server such as **SQL Workbench** or any compatible SQL environment.
 3. Use the queries in the `demo_data.sql` file to load dummy data into the database tables.
 4. Refer to the database diagram (`PLP-Group-Asignment-BookStore-DB-Diagram_final.drawio.png`) for a visual representation of the table relationships.
-5. If additional scripts such as `test_queries.sql` are present, execute them as per the instructions in their comments.
+5. Use the `test_queries.sql` to carry out some basic testing on the data in the database.
 6. Run the `user-permissions.sql` file to create necessary database users and assign appropriate permissions.

 ---